Censorship is the child of Fear and the father of Ignorance

 These are all authors who are on the frequently challenged book lists.
 Meaning, narrow-minded people try to ban their books from schools and libraries more than any other books.
 Yes, people still do that in this day and age.
 People who are afraid of thinking, afraid of ideas, afraid of other people, and afraid of learning still try to ban books so they can try to control the thinking of the people around them.

-If you wish to know more about Banned Book Week, 2017 please go to the American Library Association.
+If you wish to know more about Banned Book Week,please go to the American Library Association.
 Remember, a banned book is a loss for everyone.
-Please choose books to read from the banned list.
-Below are just four that are on the frequently challenged children’s list.
+I encourage you to read a book or two from one of the banned books lists.